IkramAlgo/QGAN-Sleep-EEG/README.md

 A Generator and a Discriminator compete against each other during training:

-- **Quantum Generator** — takes random noise as input, encodes it into a quantum circuit using rotation gates (RX, RY, RZ), entangles qubits using CNOT gates, and outputs fake EEG feature vectors via Pauli-Z measurements.
+- **Quantum Generator** — takes random noise as input, encodes it into a quantum circuit using RX rotation gates, entangles qubits using ring CNOT gates, and outputs fake EEG feature vectors via Pauli-Z measurements.
 - **Classical Discriminator** — a small MLP neural network (32→16→1) that scores whether its input looks real or fake.
 Classical discriminator replaces the original quantum discriminator which collapsed due to the barren plateau problem.

 They compete until the Generator produces data the Discriminator cannot distinguish from real sleep data.